Neil Howe Discusses About Millennials

 Play Video View Fees

-Howe has coauthored several books on generations with William Strauss, all best sellers widely used by businesses, colleges, government agencies, and political leaders of both parties.
-Their first book, Generations (1991), is a history of America told as a sequence of generational biographies.
-Generations, said Newsweek, is “a provocative, erudite, and engaging analysis of the rhythms of American life.”
-Vice President Al Gore called it “the most simulating book on American history that I have ever read” and sent a copy to every member of Congress.
-Newt Gingrich called it “an intellectual tour de force.”
-Howe’s second book on generations, 13th Gen (1993), remains the best-selling nonfiction book ever written about Generation X. Of Howe and Strauss’s third book, The Fourth Turning (1997), Dan Yankelovich said, “Immensely stimulating…We will never be able to think about history in the same way.”
-The Boston Globe wrote, “If Howe and Strauss are right, they will take their place among the great American prophets.”
+Howe has written over a dozen books on generations, demographic change, and fiscal policy, many of them with William Strauss.
+Howe and Strauss' first book, Generations is a history of America told as a sequence of generational biographies.
+Vice President Al Gore called it "the most stimulating book on American history that I have ever read" and sent a copy to every member of Congress.
+Newt Gingrich called it "an intellectual tour de force."
+Of their book, The Fourth Turning, The Boston Globe wrote, "If Howe and Strauss are right, they will take their place among the great American prophets."

-Howe grew up in California, received his BA at U.C.
-Berkeley, studied abroad in France and Germany, and later earned graduate degrees in economics (MA, 1978) and history (M.Phil., 1979) from Yale University.
+Howe received his B.A. at U.C.
+Berkeley and later earned graduate degrees in economics and history from Yale University.

 America’s New Direction.
 Everyone agrees that the mood across America is changing rapidly.
 We seem to be entering a new period of national urgency, and perhaps even global crisis, with new worries about financial collapse, nuclear proliferation, terrorism, and global instability.
 In his 1997 book, The Fourth Turning, Neil Howe predicted that this was just where America would be today.
 With his co-author, William Strauss, he uncovered a remarkable pattern in American history, a cycle of recurring eras driven by generational changes.
 Using this proven historical method, Howe offers a road map that truly explains where America is today—and, more importantly, where it is heading, from the economy and consumer tastes to politics and popular culture.